allejo/allejo.io/_about/experience/2021-06-stack-overflow.md

 ---
-title: Software Engineer
+title: Software Developer
 company: Stack Overflow
 start: 2021-06-07
 end: false
 ---

-I am excited for the next chapter in my life to see what challenges await me.
+I am a software developer on the Reach & Relevance team at Stack Overflow, specifically working on the Talent/Jobs platform.